godotengine/godot-docs/tutorials/shaders/shader_reference/particle_shader.rst

 Particle shaders are a special type of shader that runs before the object is drawn.
 They are used for calculating material properties such as color, position, and rotation.
-They are drawn with any regular material for CanvasItem or Spatial, depending on whether they are 2D or 3D.
+They can be drawn with any regular material for CanvasItem or Spatial, depending on whether they are 2D or 3D.

 Particle shaders are unique because they are not used to draw the object itself;